timvw/timvw.github.io/_posts/2020-02-10-terraform-azure-k8s-nginx-letsencrypt.md

 [kubectx](https://github.com/ahmetb/kubectx) is an awesome tool that allows you to easily switch between contexts.

 Now it is time to [deploy the NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/).
-We also need to apply the [azure specific](https://kubernetes.github.io/ingress-nginx/deploy/#azure) additions.
+We also need to apply the [azure specific](https://kubernetes.github.io/ingress-nginx/deploy/#azure) additions:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/nginx-0.28.0/deploy/static/mandatory.yaml